 Following Hurricane Irene in 2011, Beach 104 simulcasted their signal on each of their radio stations and provided around the clock team news coverage for the following week to thousands without power.
 The information they provided was especially important to those stranded on Hatteras Island following the washout of Highway 12–the only access road to the island.

-The cluster of stations had also become more engaged on social media, which is utilized as a third tier to disseminate critical information, but links to these profiles were somewhat cumbersome to find, depending on the station.
+The cluster of radio stations had also become more engaged on social media as a third tier to disseminate critical information during emergencies but links to these profiles were somewhat cumbersome to find, depending on the station.

 - Live streaming capability – We implemented a uniform widget on each site that allows visitors to stream each station online via Max Media’s streaming partner, Crystal Media Networks.